 Crash closes all southbound lanes of Interstate 5 near Conway

-Morning commute traffic backed up more than six miles into Mount Vernon, as all southbound lanes were closed for six hours.
+Morning commute traffic backed up more than six miles into the southern outskirts of Mount Vernon as both southbound lanes were closed after the 5:35 a.m. crash.

 Photos showed cars being routed off the freeway near Pioneer Highway, also called Highway 534.